inrd4cgi/calculation_of_power_exponentiation_demo/README.md

 - then experimented to accelerate the calculation through multi-threading and the calculation consumed around 10 seconds.
 - the entire calculation could be done in 3 seconds where OpenCL was introduced for accelerations.

-## Known Issues
+### Known Issues
 - the multi-threading mode might not work properly when I tried to integrate it to one program, it takes around 70+ seconds and something might be broken.
 - currently it does not work properly on Windows, where OpenCL's compatibility might not as good as Linux do, and MacOS is untested, please feel free to experiment the project on Mac and update the codes accordingly.

+### TO-DOs
-- CUDA is not introduced yet.
+- CUDA should be introduced.
+- Parallelization the program via Python, Rust, Goland, Javascript... or whatever language you like.
+- Make the program becom OS agnostic in terms of compiling/building and executing.